 Since the beginning of August 2002 I have been employed as a software

-developer at Sustainable Energy Technologies in Calgary.
-I have been
+developer at Eguana Technologies Inc. in Calgary, Alberta.
+I have

-involved with the software design of the company's core technology.
+been involved with the software design of the company's core

-The technology consists of various power inverter designs for
+technology.
+The technology consists of various power inverter designs

 hydrogen fuel cells into AC electricity that is exported to the

 and assembly for programming the various DSP/microcontrollers we have

 used and Visual Basic, C# and Java for programming user interactive

 utilities for communicating with the inverter (TCP/IP, RS-232,

 RS-485, CANbus).
 Recently I have been adapting/upgrading the software